top of page

 The mountain and the keeper

-Ngongotaha mountain with its caverns and bush was a sacred ancestor for Te Arawa.
+Ngongotaha mountain with its caverns and bush is a sacred ancestor for Te Arawa.

-Stories passed down told of an old tohunga who guarded the mountain's spiritual gateway to the other universe.
+Stories passed down told of an old tohunga who guarded the mountain's spiritual gateway to the spirit universe.

 Guarded by the old man the way remains hidden except through dream.